 Visiting London with kids should be an enjoyable and memorable experience.
 So, if you’re planning on visiting London with little ones and want to guarantee an unforgettable family trip, it’s important to know all about the best London attractions for kids.

-London is a city where children come first, so you’ll always be able to find fun and unique attractions for kids throughout the year.
+London is a city where children come first, so you’ll always be able to find fun and unique attractions for kids as well as children’s events throughout the year.

 The best London attractions for kids

-To help you in your quest of how to entertain the children in London, we’ve put together a list of our top 10 London attractions for kids.
+To help you in your quest to entertain the children in London, we’ve compiled a list of our top 10 London attractions for kids.

 A ride on a giant Ferris wheel is something that most children will love.
-Rising to a height of 135 metres, the London Eye offers wonderful views of London so adults tend to enjoy it just as much as the kids.
-We recommend booking in advance to avoid the queues and take advantage of the online discount.
+Rising to a height of 135 metres, the London Eye offers wonderful views of London, so adults tend to enjoy it just as much as kids!
+We recommend booking in advance to avoid the queues and take advantage of the online discounts.

-The London aquarium is located next to the London Eye and is another of the most-famous London attractions for kids.
-It’s open from 10am – 6pm Monday to Friday and 9.30am – 7pm at weekends.
+The London Aquarium is located next to the London Eye and is also one of the most famous London attractions for kids.
+It’s normally open from 10 am to 6 pm Monday to Friday and 9.30 am – 7 pm at weekends.
 Here you can discover one of the best collections of marine life in Europe, including sharks, turtles and colourful clownfish.

-London Zoo is located in Regent’s Park, one of the most beautiful parks in the city.
+London Zoo is located in Regent’s Park, one of London’s most beautiful parks.
 Enjoy a trip to London Zoo and get up close and personal with lions, tigers, giraffes and creepy crawlies – it’s a must-see attraction for little ones.
 Be sure to check out the daily schedule of events and feeding times.

 Situated between the Tower of London and London Bridge, the HMS Belfast is the most significant surviving warship of World War II.
 This floating museum offers an insight into life onboard during wartime.
-Kids will love climbing the ladders between decks, exploring below sea-level and there’s even an interactive game.
-Sometimes there’s special family events one weekend a month which we highly recommend.
+Kids will love climbing the ladders between decks and exploring below sea level, and there are even interactive games.
+Special family events are held sometimes during the weekend, which we would highly recommend.
 Entry is free for under 5’s.

-In our opinion, taking a bus tour is the easiest option for London sightseeing with kids.
-Not only can you use the bus as a form of transport for the day, but you also get great views of the landmarks and children love the novelty of sitting upstairs on the open-top deck.
-Most of the bus tour companies also include a River Thames cruise in their ticket, so you get to see London from two perspectives.
+The sightseeing hop-on hop-off bus tour is one of the easiest options for sightseeing London with kids.
+Not only can you use the bus as a form of transport for the day, but you also get great views of the landmarks, and children love the novelty of sitting on the open-top deck.
+Most bus tour companies also include a River Thames cruise with the ticket, so you can experience the best of London from two perspectives.

-Situated outside of London close to Windsor Castle, Legoland is fairly easy to get to by public transport.
-Trains to Windsor depart from London Waterloo and London Paddington, but once at Windsor station you’ll need to take a connecting bus to Legoland, which can be a bit of a hassle with smaller children.
-There’s also the option of taking a direct coach from London Victoria coach station which is probably the easier option for families.
-It usually works out cheaper to buy tickets on the Legoland website than at the gate.
+Situated outside of London close to Windsor Castle, Legoland is relatively easy to get to by public transport.
+Trains to Windsor depart from London Waterloo and London Paddington, but once at Windsor station, you’ll need to take a connecting bus to Legoland, which can be a bit of a hassle with smaller children.
+There’s also the option of taking a direct coach from London Victoria coach station, which is probably the easier option for families.

 This is unsurprisingly one of London’s most popular attractions, so be sure to book several weeks in advance as tickets sell out extremely quickly.

 At first, you could be mistaken for thinking that the Natural History Museum wouldn’t be that entertaining for kids, but the truth is, it’s made for them!
-They will be able to admire some of the strangest, preserved animals on the planet, along with dinosaur skeletons.
-The star of the show is currently ‘Hope’, the giant whale skeleton that presides over the central gallery.
+They will be able to admire some of the strangest preserved animals on the planet, along with dinosaur skeletons.
+The show’s star is currently ‘Hope’, the giant whale skeleton that presides over the central gallery.
 And, the best thing… it’s a free museum for adults and children!

 More things to do in London with kids

-In addition to these top 10 London attractions for kids, there’s so many other places to consider when visiting London as a family.
+In addition to these top 10 London attractions for kids, there are many other places to consider when visiting London as a family.

 We particularly love musicals as they offer so much fun and entertainment for all ages.
-In addition to the Lion King mentioned above, we also recommend Charlie and the Chocolate Factory, Matilda and Billy Elliot.
+In addition to the Lion King mentioned above, Matilda the Musical and Frozen the Musical are popular with kids.
 You can learn more in our article The best musicals in London.